9 Things I’ve Learned About Lingerie in the Past Year

 2) That said, there is lots of handmade lingerie available at price points comparable to the more mainstream, factory-produced brands.
 Fortnight, Liane Marguerite, and On the Inside are three of my faves, and they’ve all received amazing feedback on Etsy.

-5) I’ve said it before, but I don’t mind saying it again…there is still no excuse for visible pantylines.
+5) I’ve said it before, but I don’t mind saying it again… there is still no excuse for visible pantylines.
 Forget Spanx or thongs.
-Look for a brand that specialize in seamless lingerie, like Commando (sold at BareNecessities).
+Look for a brand that specializes in seamless lingerie, like Commando (sold at BareNecessities).

 6) This one might make me some enemies, but it’s true.
 There is lingerie out there for everybody and every body.
 You may not be able to shop at Victoria’s Secret and you might have to spend a bit more money than you’d like, but if you’re between a AAA cup and an N cup, someone makes a bra for you.

 7) Vintage, burlesque, and pin-up lingerie is here to stay.
 Hooray!

 8) Now that lingerie is a rapidly growing industry, the hucksters, frauds, and con artists are flocking to make a quick buck from it.
 As a consumer, it’s never been more important to do your due diligence.
 If something seems too good to walk away from (for example, a $350 corset for only $35), you should probably walk away.